Blizarre/marache.net/content/post/fractal-generator.md

 I didn't talked about the smoothing part: since we compute a number of iterations, we have an integer as a value.
 This gives a not so nice step effect.
 Several tricks can make them go away by computing intermediate values.
 The one I've used is in the documentation.

-Anyway, one last thought : it would be interesting to see what DirectCompute can offer !
-I'm almost generating small images in real-time on my i5 4670K, but 1080p animations are out of reach !
+Anyway, one last thought : it would be interesting to see what DirectCompute can offer.
+I'm generating small images in almost real-time on my i5 4670K, but 1080p animations are still out of reach.

 ## Where is the code?
 On [gitHub](https://github.com/Blizarre/FractalExplorer)